getsentry/devservices/README.md

   modes:
     default: [example-dependency-1, example-remote-dependency]
     custom-mode: [example-dependency-1, example-dependency-2, example-remote-dependency]

+# This block defines supervisor programs that can be managed by devservices.
+# Programs defined here are managed using Python's supervisor package and can be:
+# - Started and stopped along with docker services when running `devservices up/down`
+# - Run in the foreground for interactive debugging using `devservices foreground <program-name>`
+# - Used as development server with `devservices serve` (requires a program named "devserver")
+#
+# These are particularly useful for:
+# - Defining a devserver to run locally
+# - Background workers or task processors
+# - Any process that needs to be managed alongside your docker services
+x-programs:
+  # Example devserver
+  devserver:
+    # Required: The command to execute
+    command: "python manage.py run_server"
+    # Optional: You can also specify any of the supervisor program settings defined here: https://supervisord.org/configuration.html#program-x-section-settings

+  # Example background worker
+  example-worker:
+    command: "python manage.py worker"

 # This will be a standard block used by docker compose to define dependencies.
 #